We are inviting applications for two Centre-UB PhD studentships starting in October 2026 which are only open to UK home students.

 To be eligible for a PhD studentship, you are required to have obtained or are expected to obtain at least a 2.1 degree classification from a UK university (or equivalent for a non-UK university) in an area related to the specific PhD project.
 Please check the specific requirements for your chosen project.
 If you have questions about your eligibility, please contact the supervisor of the PhD project.

-Both home and international applicants are invited to apply.
-Due to funding stipulations set by UKRI, we are able to recruit at least 70% of home applicants and up to 30% of international applicants to the cohort each year.
+Only home applicants are invited to apply.
 To be classed as a home applicant, candidates must meet the following criteria: a) be a UK National (meeting residency requirements), b) have settled status, c) have pre-settled status (meeting residency requirements), or d) have indefinite leave to remain or enter.
-If you do not meet these criteria, you would be classed as an international applicant.
-For international applicants, please check the language requirements for the PhD programme you are applying to.

 Centre-UB is committed to enhancing the diversity of the postgraduate research community.
 To do this, we are working with The Talent Foundry, an organisation that enhances social mobility in young people from underserved communities.
 This initiative is exclusively available to UK home students who meet the eligibility criteria.
-Eligible applicants will be invited to access pre-application support, as well as interview preparation support (if shortlisted).
+Eligible applicants will be invited to access pre-application support.
 To check if you are eligible for this support, please complete this brief survey.

 What’s included